UF Health Joins $4.9 Million Study of Adult Congenital Heart Disease

-Researchers at UF Health, the UF Health Congenital Heart Center and the OneFlorida+ Clinical Research Network have joined a national study to examine how gaps in health care affect the health and well-being of adults with congenital heart disease.
+Researchers at UF Health, the UF Health Congenital Heart Center, which is the seventh ranked pediatric cardiology and heart surgery program by U.S. News & World Report, and the OneFlorida+ Clinical Research Network have joined a national study to examine how gaps in health care affect the health and well-being of adults with congenital heart disease.

 Congenital heart disease, or CHD, is one of the most common types of birth defects, according to Dr. Arwa Saidi, a congenital cardiologist at UF Health and the UF Health Congenital Heart Center.
 Congenital heart disease is caused by abnormalities of the heart that develop before birth, such as such as abnormal connections, single ventricles or a hole in the heart.